 - Post-Publication: Withdrawal is allowed under no circumstances.

 After an article is withdrawn, the publisher will remove its content (HTML and PDF) and replace it with an HTML page reading that the article has been withdrawn as per the Publisher’s policies.

-The IJER publishes a correction if a mistake can endanger the results of a study or entails incorrect information about a study’s metadata (such as authors’ names, affiliations, and article’s title) but does not adversely affect the findings’ validity.
-A note related to the correction will appear on the page of an original article.
+The EHSJ publishes a correction if a mistake can endanger the results of a study or entails incorrect information about a study’s metadata (such as authors’ names, affiliations, and article’s title) but does not adversely affect the findings’ validity.
+A note related to the correction will appear on the page of the original article.